-The Linux operating system must be installed before the DAG software.
+Introduction The Linux operating system must be installed before the DAG software.
 The process then involves installing, compiling, and configuring DAG drivers and software package.

-- Upgrade to 2.5.x Installation from 2.4.x

-- Installing DAG Software for Linux System

-- Install DAG Drivers

-2.1 Upgrade to 2.5.x Installation from 2.4.x

-Additional Steps Required

-If the Linux PC has previously been used with a 2.4.x software package, some additional steps are required in order to remove the 2.4.x installation before the 2.5.5 installation can be used.
+In this chapter This chapter covers the following sections of information.
+Upgrade to 2.5.5r1 Installation from 2.4.x Installing DAG Software for Linux System Install DAG Drivers 2.1 Upgrade to 2.5.5r1 Installation from 2.4.x Additional Steps Required If the Linux PC has previously been used with a 2.4.x software package, some additional steps are required in order to remove the 2.4.x installation before the 2.5.5r1 installation can be used.
 The following steps are not required when using FreeBSD.

-Follow these steps to remove the Linux 2.4.x package.
+Procedure Follow these steps to remove the Linux 2.4.x package.
 Step 1.
 Determine the running kernel version